WHAT IS BITCOIN?

 The supply of Bitcoin is regulated by software and the agreement of users of the system and cannot be manipulated by any government, bank, organization or individual.
 The limited inflation of the Bitcoin system’s money supply is distributed evenly (by CPU power) to miners who help secure the network.

 Bitcoin is the currency of the Internet: distributed, worldwide, decentralized digital money.
-Unlike traditional currencies such as dollars, Bitcoin are issued and managed without any central authority whatsoever: there is no government, company, or bank in charge of Bitcoin.
+Unlike traditional currencies such as dollars, Bitcoin is issued and managed without any central authority whatsoever: there is no government, company, or bank in charge of Bitcoin.
 As such, it is more resistant to wild inflation and corrupt banks.
 With Bitcoin, you can be your own bank.

 HOW DOES BITCOIN WORK?

 A Bitcoin uses public-key cryptography, peer-to-peer networking, and proof-of-work to process and verify payments.
-Bitcoin are sent (or signed over) from one address to another with each user potentially having many, many addresses.
+Bitcoin is sent (or signed over) from one address to another with each user potentially having many, many addresses.
 Each payment transaction is broadcast to the network and included in the blockchain so that the included Bitcoin cannot be spent twice.
 After an hour or two, each transaction is locked in time by the massive amount of processing power that continues to extend the blockchain.
 Using these techniques, Bitcoin provides a fast and extremely reliable payment network that anyone can use.

 HOW CAN I GET BITCOIN?